Life down under

 Australia is about as far away as you can travel from America—an entire hemisphere away.
 And it is different: In January, it’s summer instead of winter.
 Many species of animals and birds here—kangaroos and koalas, kookaburras and emus—can be found nowhere else on earth.
 Australians drive on the left.
 Even water swirls in the opposite direction down the drain.
 Yet many aspects of Australian culture will feel eerily familiar.
 Everyone speaks English.
 The currency is in dollars.
 The cities of Sydney and Melbourne feature American-style skyscrapers and subway systems and shopping malls.

 Your immersion in Australia begins with sightseeing in the country's cultural capital of Melbourne.
 Next you’ll head for tropical Cairns to snorkel the Great Barrier Reef—one of the world's seven natural wonders—and participate in dreamtime storytelling at an Aboriginal cultural center.
 You'll round out your stay in Australia by exploring Sydney’s historic districts, hipster neighborhoods, and surf beaches.

 The many wonders of New Zealand

-Then you’ll fly to New Zealand to see how Sydney compares to ultra-sophisticated Queenstown.
+Then you’ll fly to New Zealand to see how ultra-sophisticated Sydney compares to laid-back and sporty Queenstown—a highlight will be ziplining on Bob's Peak.
 We round out our immersion tour with a visit to the North Island’s spectacular geothermal region of geysers and hot springs and bubbling mud.
 A highlight will be a rare glimpse into Maori culture with a traditional hangi feast.
 You’ll then fly from Auckland to the city where you will begin your Internship.